isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 Modern chat systems are kind of the opposite:
 They put their purpose (communication) first, and the documents ride in the back.
-This happens either through URLs or throup file transfer.
+This happens either through URLs or through file transfer.

 All modern chat systems have a working file transfer, which is also aware of media types.
 That means, not only can you drag and drop files into a 1:1 chat or a channel, but also images or animations, as well as audio files.